-• Issuing the first Green Senior preferred Bank Bond, totaling €500 million
+• Issuing the first green senior bond in the Greek market, totaling €500 million

 NBG is contractually committed to channeling all the funds raised from the sale of the bond to financing projects related to the green economy.
 NBG already maintains a high share in the Renewable Energy Market - a level that we aim to solidify and increase.
 The financing of projects in the energy sector and above all in renewable energy, is a strategic goal of the Bank, which targets financing of €3 billion over the next 3 years.
 In 2020, the Bank contributed to the country's efforts to improve its environmental footprint by financing RES projects worth €510 million.